 NLF: AEL grantees must be aware of the following:

-Participants in Postsecondary Education or Training are included in the credential attainment measure, if all the following are true:
+Participants in Postsecondary Education or Training are included in the Credential Attainment measure if the following are true:

-The participant is Coenrolled in AEL activities and a Postsecondary Education or Training program that are actively coordinated by the AEL grantee and then exits the Postsecondary Education or Training program.
+The participant is Coenrolled in either an IET or Actively Coordinated Postsecondary Education or Training program, and then exits the Postsecondary Education or Training program; and

 The participant earns a Postsecondary Credential either during the periods of participation or within 365 days after exiting a Postsecondary Education or Training program.

-The participant attends a Postsecondary Education or Training program during the Performance Period.

-Coenrollment is not limited to IET services.

 Coenrollment End Dates

-NLF: AEL grantees must be aware that the end date for Coenrollment in IET and Non-IET Postsecondary Education or Training is as follows:
+NLF: AEL grantees must be aware that the end date for a Coenrollment in IET and Actively Coordinated Postsecondary Education or Training is defined as follows:

-IET:
+IET

-The end date for Coenrollment in an IET program is:
+The end date for a Coenrollment in an IET program is:

-the day that the participant exits from the basic education portion of the IET, as indicated by the last day that direct or proxy hours are entered into TEAMS; or
+the date that the participant completes the Basic Education activities of the IET, as indicated by the last day that direct or proxy hours are entered into TEAMS; or

-the day that the Postsecondary Education or Training portion ends, as indicated by a completion date in TEAMS, up to 60 days after the end of the basic education portion of the IET.
+the date that the Workforce Training portion ends, as indicated by a completion date in TEAMS, up to 60 days after the end of the Basic Education portion of the IET.

-If the Postsecondary Education or Training portion ends more than 60 days after the basic education portion of the IET ends, then the end date for Coenrollment is the last day that Postsecondary Education or Training hours are entered or is the 60th day after the basic education portion has ended.

-Non-IET:
+Actively Coordinated Postsecondary Education or Training

-The end date for Coenrollment in a Non-IET program of study is:
+The end date for a Coenrollment in an Actively Coordinated program of study is:

-the day that the participant exits from basic education classes, as indicated by the last day that direct or proxy hours are entered into TEAMS; or
+the day that the participant exits from Basic Education classes, as indicated by the last day that direct or proxy hours are entered into TEAMS; or

-the end date of educational enrollment, entered on the Educational Outcomes screen, up to 60 days after the basic education class has ended.
+the end date of post-exit Educational Enrollment, entered on the Educational Outcomes screen, up to 60 days after the Basic Education class has ended.

-If the Educational Enrollment ends more than 60 days after the participant has exited basic education classes, Coenrollment is considered over on the 60th day after the basic education class has ended.
+If the Educational Enrollment ends more than 60 days after the participant has exited Basic Education classes, the Coenrollment is considered over on the 60th day after the class ended.

 Documenting Postsecondary Credentials